MicrosoftDocs/SupportArticles-docs/support/mem/configmgr/troubleshoot-software-update-synchronization.md

 - No connection could be made because the target machine actively refused it
 - Authentication failed because the remote party has closed the transport stream

-### Resolution

-To fix authentication or proxy issues, do the following actions:
+To troubleshoot authentication or proxy issues, follow these steps:

-- Verify that the **Update Services** service is running on the WSUS server.
+1. Verify that the **Update Services** service is running on the WSUS server.
-- Verify that the default website or WSUS administration website is running on the WSUS server.
+2. Verify that the default website or WSUS administration website is running on the WSUS server.
-- Verify that the fully qualified domain name (FQDN) for the software update point site system server is correct and accessible from the site server.
+3. Verify that the fully qualified domain name (FQDN) for the software update point site system server is correct and accessible from the site server.
-- If the software update point is remote from the site server, verify that you can connect to the WSUS server from the site server.
+4. If the software update point is remote from the site server, verify that you can connect to the WSUS server from the site server.
 To do this, connect to the remote WSUS server using the WSUS Administration Console.
+For more information, see (bookmark to How to test connectivity from site server to WSUS).
-- Check the port settings configured for the software update point, and verify that they are the same as the port settings configured for the web site used by WSUS running on the software update point.
+5. Check the port settings configured for the software update point, and verify that they are the same as the port settings configured for the web site used by WSUS running on the software update point.
+For more information, see (bookmark to How to determine the port settings used by WSUS).
-- Verify that the proxy and account settings are properly configured for the software update point.
+6. Verify that the proxy and account settings are correctly configured for the software update point.
+For more information, see (bookmark to How to configure proxy settings for the software update point).
-- Verify that the software update point connection account is configured (if necessary) and that it has rights to connect to the WSUS server.
+7. Verify that the software update point connection account is configured (if necessary) and that it has permissions to connect to the WSUS server.
+For more information, see (bookmark to How to configure WSUS server connection account for the software update point).
-- Verify that the permissions on the ApiRemoting30 virtual directory are set correctly in IIS.
+8. Verify that the permissions on the `ApiRemoting30` virtual directory are set correctly in IIS.
+When WSUS Synchronization Manager initiates synchronization, the computer and Administrator accounts must have access to the `ApiRemoting30` virtual directory under the WSUS website in IIS.
+To check permissions on the `ApiRemoting30` virtual directory:
+    1. On the WSUS server, open IIS Manager.
+    2. Expand **Sites**, expand the website for the WSUS server, right-click the `ApiRemoting30` virtual directory, and then select **Edit Permissions**.
-- If the software update point is configured for SSL, verify that WSUS is properly configured for SSL.
+9. If the software update point is configured for SSL (HTTPS), verify that WSUS is correctly configured for SSL.
 For more information, see [Secure WSUS with the Secure Sockets Layer Protocol](/windows-server/administration/windows-server-update-services/deploy/2-configure-wsus#25-secure-wsus-with-the-secure-sockets-layer-protocol).
+Also add bookmark to Configure software update point for SSL.
+10. Review WSUSCtrl.log for errors.
+For more information, see bookmark to WSUS Control Manager (WSUSCtrl) reports an error.

 ## Synchronization fails due to web service issues